nix-community/vscode-nix-ide/README.md

 Hit `F1` and enter the `ext install jnoortheen.nix-ide` command or search for `nix-ide` .

+### *.vsix file

+The extension can be downloaded from the release page.

 ### Installing the extension Locally

 Just clone the [GitHub repository](https://github.com/bbenoist/vscode-nix) under your local extensions folder: